Catherine Cookson: Writing career

-She took up writing as a form of therapy, in order to tackle her depression, and became a founding member of Hastings Writers' Group.
+She took up writing as a form of therapy in order to tackle her depression, and she became a founding member of the Hastings Writers' Group.
 Her first novel, Kate Hannigan, was published in 1950.
-Though it was labelled a romance, she expressed discontent with the stereotype.
+Though it was labelled a romance novel, she expressed discontent with the stereotype.
 Her books were, she said, historical novels about people and conditions she knew.
-Cookson had little connection with the London literary circus.
-She was always more interested in practising the art of writing.
-Her research could be uncomfortable—going down a mine, for instance, because her heroine came from a mining area.
-Having in her youth wanted to write about 'above stairs' in grand houses, she later and successfully concentrated on people ground down by circumstances, taking care to know them well.
+Cookson had little connection with the London literary circle.

 Cookson wrote almost 100 books, which sold more than 123 million copies, her novels being translated into at least 20 languages.
 She also wrote books under the pseudonyms Catherine Marchant and a name derived from her childhood name, Katie McMullen.
-She remained the most borrowed author from public libraries in the UK for 17 years, up until four years after her death, losing the top spot to Jacqueline Wilson only in 2002.
+She remained the most borrowed author from public libraries in the UK for 17 years, up until four years after her death, losing the top spot to Dame Jacqueline Wilson only in 2002.

-Books in film, television and on stage
+Books in film, on television and on stage

 Many of Cookson's novels have been adapted for film, radio, and the stage.
 The first film adaptation of her work was Jacqueline (1956), directed by Roy Ward Baker, based on her book A Grand Man.
 It was followed by Rooney (1958), directed by George Pollock, based on her book Rooney.
-Both starred John Gregson.
+Both films starred John Gregson.
 For commercial reasons, the action of both films was transferred from South Shields to Ireland.

 In 1983 Katie Mulholland was adapted into a stage musical by composer Eric Boswell and writer-director Ken Hill.
 Cookson attended the première.

 It was on television, however, that she had her greatest media success, with a series of dramas that appeared over the course of a decade on ITV and achieved huge ratings.
 Eighteen books were adapted for television between 1989 and 2001.
 They were all produced by Ray Marshall from Festival Film & TV who was given permission by Cookson in 1988 to bring her works to the screen.
 The first film to be made, The Fifteen Streets starring Sean Bean and Owen Teale, was nominated for an Emmy award in 1990.
 The second production, The Black Velvet Gown, won an International Emmy for Best Drama in 1991.
-The mini series regularly attracted audiences over 10 million and are still showing in the UK on Drama and the Yesterday Channel.
+The mini series regularly attracted over 10 million audiences and are still showing in the UK on Drama and the Yesterday Channel.